Historicity of the Bible: Writing and reading history

 Even from the earliest times, students of religious texts had an awareness that parts of the scriptures could not be interpreted as a strictly consistent sequence of events.
 The Talmud cites a dictum ascribed to the third-century teacher Abba Arika that "there is no chronological order in the Torah".
-Examples were often presented and discussed in later Jewish exegesis with, according to Abraham Joshua Heschel (1907-1972), an ongoing discourse between those who would follow the views of Rabbi Ishmael (born 90 CE) that "the Torah speaks in human language", compared to the more mystical approach of Rabbi Akiva (c.
-50 – 135 CE) that any such deviations should signpost some deeper order or purpose, to be divined.
+Examples were often presented and discussed in later Jewish exegesis with, according to Abraham Joshua Heschel (1907–1972), an ongoing discourse between those who would follow the views of Rabbi Ishmael (born 90 CE) that "the Torah speaks in human language", compared to the more mystical approach of Rabbi Akiva (c.
+50–135) that any such deviations should signpost some deeper order or purpose, to be divined.